Utils#

 apply_chromatic_dispersion(x, z, beta2, alpha_dB=None, fs=1, direction=1)#

-This class models the chromatic dispersion effect in the frequency domain for fiber-optic communication systems.
+Apply chromatic dispersion effects in the frequency domain for fiber-optic communication systems.
 It applies a dispersion-induced phase shift to the input signal in the frequency domain and considers signal attenuation [1].

 x: numpy array